DGKSK8LIFE/Majesty/README.md

 # Majesty

-Simple application that displays shapes at random, selecting color and rotation speeds.
+Three.js application that displays shapes at random, selecting color and rotation speeds.